KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/performance-guidelines.md

 * Do not throw exceptions. [[This seems to also be a usability issue.]]
 * Does RegisterSourceOutput cache the source.
 Would it be helpful to create in transformations?
 Would a code model be helpful there?
 * Should I switch everything in my generator to structs or with value equality are classes fine?
+* Sometimes, I have code that should output if conditions are met, but otherwise not - via a ...ValueProvider.
+If I pass an empty string to AddSource, is anything created?

 Also, please review the sample for perf issues.
 Currently at https://github.com/KathleenDollard/incremental-samples